m-team-kit/alise/README.md

 ## Configuration

-ALISE is configured via two files:
+ALISE is configured via a single config file.
+A template is provided in `alise/etc/alise.conf`.
+It should be self-explanatory.

-- `/etc/alise/alise.conf`:
-    - Logging
-    - Location of `oidc.conf`
-    - Template provided

-- `/etc/alise/oidc.conf`
-    - OIDC Providers
-    - Template provided